F-l-i-x/TouchOSC/modules/README.md

 ## ![Dropdown menu static](dropdown_static/)

-A easy to use static dropdown menu with up to 10 elements.
+An easy to use static dropdown menu with up to 10 elements and two different outputmodes usable for local, MIDI and OSC messages.
+Parameters are set by script but there is no scripting knowledge necessary to use it.

 ![dropdown_static](dropdown_static/pics/preview.gif)